-The WT140ARC is designed to operate on a standard 10A 230V AC power supply.
-If an extension cord must be used, it should be no longer than 10m and be a heavy duty version with a minimum cable core of 2.0mm2.
-If an extension lead longer than 10m is required, it is recommended to use a Euroquip industrial duty 15A extension lead, part number; #16895.
+The EZITIG 200AC/DC is designed to operate on a 15A 230V AC power supply.
+If an extension cord must be used, it should be a heavy duty version with a minimum cable core size of 2.5mm2.
+It is recommended to use the Euroquip industrial duty 15A extension lead, part number; 16895.